Water jet cutter: Process

-Temperature is not as much of a factor.
+Temperature is not much of a factor because the water used also acts as a coolant.

 Edge quality

 Edge quality for water jet cut parts is defined with the quality numbers Q1 through Q5.
 Lower numbers indicate rougher edge finish; higher numbers are smoother.
 For thin materials, the difference in cutting speed for Q1 could be as much as 3 times faster than the speed for Q5.
 For thicker materials, Q1 could be 6 times faster than Q5.
 For example, 4 in thick aluminium Q5 would be 0.72 in/min and Q1 would be 4.2 in/min, 5.8 times faster.

 Multi-axis cutting

 In 1987, Ingersoll-Rand Waterjet Systems offered a 5-axis pure-water waterjet cutting system called the Robotic Waterjet System.
 The system was an overhead gantry design, similar in overall size to the HS-1000.

 With recent advances in control and motion technology, 5-axis water jet cutting (abrasive and pure) has become a reality.
 Where the normal axes on a water jet are named Y (back/forth), X (left/right) and Z (up/down), a 5-axis system will typically add an A axis (angle from perpendicular) and C axis (rotation around the Z-axis).
 Depending on the cutting head, the maximum cutting angle for the A axis can be anywhere from 55, 60, or in some cases even 90 degrees from vertical.
 As such, 5-axis cutting opens up a wide range of applications that can be machined on a water jet cutting machine.

 A 5-axis cutting head can be used to cut 4-axis parts, where the bottom surface geometries are shifted a certain amount to produce the appropriate angle and the Z-axis remains at one height.
 This can be useful for applications like weld preparation where a bevel angle needs to be cut on all sides of a part that will later be welded, or for taper compensation purposes where the kerf angle is transferred to the waste material – thus eliminating the taper commonly found on water jet-cut parts.
 A 5-axis head can cut parts where the Z-axis is also moving along with all the other axes.
 This full 5-axis cutting could be used for cutting contours on various surfaces of formed parts.

 Because of the angles that can be cut, part programs may need to have additional cuts to free the part from the sheet.
 Attempting to slide a complex part at a severe angle from a plate can be difficult without appropriate relief cuts.